Recognizing Traumatic Brain Injury

 • Clear liquid draining from the ear or nose

-In some cases, a traumatic brain injury can cause psychological or sensory symptoms as well.
+In some cases, a traumatic brain injury can cause cognitive or sensory symptoms.
 These symptoms include:

 • Sensitivity to light or sound

-• Sensory problems—for example blurred vision, bad taste in the mouth, ringing in the ears, or sensitivity to smells
+• Sensory problems—for example, bad taste in the mouth, ringing in the ears, or sensitivity to smells

 • Memory or concentration problems